ArchiverXP/PurrfectEngine/README.md

 # PurrfectEngine
 A Visual Novel engine coded in C++ with Lua as its scripting language!

+# COMPATIBILITY:

+Windows: Windows XP and up.

+iOS: iOS 6 and up.

+MacOS: 10.6 and up (untested)

+If you want older, you can check out the SDL 1.2 branch.

 # HOW TO COMPILE:

 Get the dependencies (lua, sdl2, sdl2_image, sdl2_ttf and sdl2_mixer), and compile.